punker76/gong-wpf-dragdrop/README.md

 + Has sensible defaults so that you have to write less code for common operations.

 ## Want to say thanks?

- * Hit the :star: Star :star: button
++ This framework is free, can be used in commercial applications too, so please hit the :star: Star :star: button, cause this is the only payment (Cash donations are also being accepted ;-P ).

 ## Installation